genexuslabs/web-controls-library/src/components/switch/readme.md

 The control id.
 Must be unique per control!

-If u set this attr in the control, its value shall be spicified in input 'id' and label 'for', else it shall specify and auto-generated values.
+If u set this attr in the control, its value shall be spicified in input 'id' and label 'for', else it shall specify auto-generated values.

 ## Attributes